Calorie Calculator. Find Your Daily Calories in 60 Seconds

 - Step 2: Pick Your Activity Level Be honest here.
 Most people overestimate how active they are.
 If you work a desk job and hit the gym twice a week, you’re probably lightly active, not very active.

-- Choose from: • Sedentary – Desk job, little to no exercise • Lightly Active – Light exercise 1-3 days/week • Moderately Active – Exercise 3-5 days/week • Very Active – Hard exercise 6-7 days/week • Extremely Active – Physical job or training twice daily
+- Sedentary.
+Desk job with little to no exercise • Lightly Active – Light exercise 1-3 days/week • Moderately Active – Exercise 3-5 days/week • Very Active – Hard exercise 6-7 days/week • Extremely Active – Physical job or training twice daily

 - Step 3: Select Your Goal Tell us what you’re trying to do: • Lose weight (we’ll calculate a safe calorie deficit) • Gain weight or build muscle (we’ll add extra calories) • Maintain your current weight (we’ll show your maintenance calories)